 - Pour the egg mixture to the jar, leaving about 1/2 inch from the top.
 (If you don't pour enough mixture to the jar, the mason jars may float in the water bath.)

 - Close the lid “fingertip tight”.
-(You can easily open with 2 fingers).
+(You can easily open it with 2 fingers).

-- Fill the container or pot with water and set the temperature of the sous vide circulator to 172°F (73°C).
+- Fill the container with water and set the temperature of the sous vide circulator to 172°F (73°C).
 (Place a trivet mat beneath the pot to help protect your countertop!)

 - Place the mason jars in the water before the water gets hot.
 Set the timer for 1 hour.